RaghavJit/Entry-Task/README.md

 *  -p   get all images, etc. needed to display HTML page (helps download all the images and media on the pages, .jpeg, .png, .gif)
 *  -N   don't re-retrieve files unless newer than local (don't download file if server version older than local version)
 *  -F   treat input file as HTML (treates downloaded pages as HTML pages)
-*  -H  don't create host directories (is a directory option that tells wget to structure directories)
+*  -H   create host directories (is a directory option that tells wget to structure directories)
+*  -t   set number of retries to number specified (retries to download if it fails)
+*  -x   force creation of dir (organises content of download)

 Above mentioned data can be accessed by following commands
 ```